 You might expect a small(ish) town out in the mountains of Montana to not have a great selection of food.
 Well, you would be entirely wrong.
 Turns out, Missoula has lots of awesome food options to choose from.
 Here are a few of the best options.

-Home of some of the best meats and cheeses around, this unassuming deli might just have the best sandwich in all of Missoula (maybe Montana?).
+Home of some of the best meats and cheeses around, this unassuming deli might just have the best sandwich in all of Missoula (maybe even Montana).
 Grab one of their unique and tasty sandwiches before hitting the trails (or for when you are starving afterward).
-Some of the yummiest options are the Pixie (goat cheese, pickled beets, carrots, arugula, and mustard vinaigrette), the Misfit (turkey, hot sopressata, garlic aioli, fig walnut chutney, swiss, pepperoncinis, spinach) and the Journey (smoked salmon, caper cream cheese, onion, and arugula).
+Some of the yummiest options at Tagliare Delicatessen are the Pixie (goat cheese, pickled beets, carrots, arugula, and mustard vinaigrette), the Misfit (turkey, hot sopressata, garlic aioli, fig walnut chutney, swiss, pepperoncini's, spinach) and the Journey (smoked salmon, caper cream cheese, onion, and arugula).

 It can be tough finding a place that is delicious, fast, healthy, and cheap.
 Luckily, Five on Black checks all the boxes.
 With their easy to customize menu (pick your base, meat, vegetables, sides, and toppings) you can really create whatever you are feeling, all with a nice Brazilian flavor.
 This is a great spot to stop if you are gearing up for a long drive (like we were when passing through) or planning a nice picnic in the park.

 In our opinion, you can’t have a bad day if you start with a delicious meal of huevos rancheros.
-And at The Catalyst Cafe, they sure know how to make some awesome, mouth-watering huevos rancheros.
+And at The Catalyst Café, they sure know how to make some awesome, mouth-watering huevos rancheros.
 Other delicious options include chilaquiles and “The Heap” aka a skillet with tons of veggies, eggs, and cheese.
-Another great thing (okay two) about The Catalyst Cafe is their vegan chorizo and coffee options (they originally started as a coffee cart back in 1991.
+Another great thing about The Catalyst Café is their vegan chorizo and coffee options (they originally started as a coffee cart back in 1991.

-Awesome coffee, homemade baked goods, and a great atmosphere perfect for getting work done, Break Espresso might just be the best place to spend a day getting things accomplished.
+Awesome coffee, homemade baked goods, and a great atmosphere perfect for getting work done, Break Espresso might just be the best place in Missoula to spend a day getting things accomplished.